 Mr. Brucker works from a cognitive-behavioral approach and encourages clients to improve their communication and assertiveness skills to identify and resolve problems effectively.
 His faith and Christian values are important to the therapeutic relationship and he believes that addressing one’s spiritual health is necessary in improving physical and emotional health.

 Mr. Brucker lives with his wife and their four children.
-Alex is the Director of our Bloomington location.

 Elizabeth (Betty) Garner, LCSW, CSAT, CMAT